 Nearly 30 years experience with Speakeasy clients.
 A widely respected voice coach, who has worked with a boxing champion and a top CNN foreign correspondent.
 Holder of two masters degrees.
 That’s Doris.
 If you just looked at her experience and expertise, you might be a little intimidated.
 This is a real pro.
 But once in her presence, any intimidation you might have felt melts away.
 Learning becomes fun.
 At her direction you’re not even afraid to do things that seem a little silly at first.

 Perhaps the most important element in Doris’ biography is her love of the theater.
 As an accomplished actress and director, she has a great love and respect for “play,” and she understands how some very serious purposes can be accomplished through it.
 In Doris’ skillful hands, you recover some of that love of learning you had long ago.
 You stretch a little further.
 You try a little harder.
 You have fun.
 And you succeed.

 She holds a Masters in Speech Pathology from Emory University and a Masters degree in Pastoral Ministry from Loyola University in New Orleans.
 As a Distinguished Faculty member, Doris delivers all of Speakeasy’s Style-Impact Programs and private coaching.
 She has been an instructor with Speakeasy for 37 years, and she is a clinically certified member of the American Speech Language and Hearing Association, a member of the Georgia Speech and Hearing Association, and of Zeta Phi Eta, a national honorary society for outstanding women in speech.

 Doug’s title is Speakeasy’s Senior Vice President of Positioning Strategy.
 That means he insures that our communication and physical environment accurately reflect our corporate image and values.
 He also provides instruction, private coaching, and design and consulting services to Speakeasy’s clients on presentation content and visual support issues, and heads all design efforts delivered through our Visual Communication Group.
-He brings to this multi-faceted role a background in graphic, advertising, architectural and interior design, and the processes he uses in working with Speakeasy’s clients are derived from over thirty years of experience in developing communication through all of these mediums.
+He brings to this multi-faceted role a background in graphic, advertising, architectural and interior design, and the processes he uses in working with Speakeasy’s clients are derived from almost forty years years of experience in developing communication through all of these mediums.